Application of new accounting methods

 Segment reporting

-As of 12 July 2017, the and food business, and hence the reporting segments METRO Cash & Carry and Real (including other related real estate and holding activities), was separated from the current CECONOMY AG.
+As of 12 July 2017, the wholesale and food retail business, and hence the reporting segments METRO Cash & Carry and Real (including other related real estate and holding activities), was separated from the current CECONOMY AG.
 As a result, changes were made to segment reporting.
 Please refer to the comments on the demerger and segment reporting.

 Demerger of the former METRO GROUP